j4mesli/One-Piece-Jeopardy-/README.md

 The application will store Users and Past Games

 * Users will have the ability to view their past games by a relation
+* Users can see their total scored points on their profile
+* A leaderboard of people with the highest points can also be seen
 * Past games can be accessed by user via an `id` parameter.
 An Example User: